commaai/jobs/README.md

 * [controls](https://github.com/commaai/controls_challenge): build a controller to steer a (simulated) car
 * [paid bounties](https://github.com/orgs/commaai/projects/26): get a bounty merged to one of our open source projects

 Not looking for a job?
-Email in your solution anyway for exclusive merch.
+Solve the challenges to get on the [leaderboard](https://comma.ai/leaderboard) and the exclusive mystery prize.

 ## FAQ